ThomasLossio/delphi-todo-list/README.md

 ---

-Made with ☕, dedication and a desire to revive classic desktop apps.
+Made with ☕ and a little bit of 🙃.